 Second, buy the best.
 My speakers, manufactured by Electro-Voice (ETX-18SP & ETX-15P) & Bobby’s (EKX 15SP & EKS12P) are the finest available in the world (as far a ‘mobile DJ/event’ speakers go that you can ‘wheel’).
 The techie at EV who designed my system for me also designed the entire audio system at the Dallas Cowboys Stadium.
 No kidding.
 I know him for over 30 years & he said to me: ‘These speakers are hard to move around, heavy to lift, but you’ll have the best mobile DJ system available.”
 And so it is: I have ‘ramps’ to move the subbies (sub-woofers) in/out of truck & help hoisting the ‘mains’ onto ‘flyer poles’.
 So be it.

 If you like, you can click on the speakers to left to learn about them.

 Mics (microphones).
-Do I need one?
-If you wish me to ‘introduce’ y’all, incl. wedding party, you/partner as newlyweds or any other announcements: Yes, I do.
-I use both a wireless handheld (it transmits up to 150 ‘, so you can use at tables, etc) + I have backup ‘wired’ mic connected to my DJ console.
+Do we need one?
+If you wish me to ‘introduce’ y’all, incl. wedding party, you/partner as newlyweds or any other announcements: Yes, we do.
+We use both a wireless handheld (it transmits up to 250 ‘, so you can use at tables, etc) + we have backup ‘wired’ mic connected to our DJ console.
 Your besties can roam & embarrass you at will!

 So, often no one at weddings ‘sees’ the lighting until after dinner & we’re jammin’ on the dance floor.
 Which is ok…but earlier in the reception, it’s often nice to put on something ‘simple’ like during cocktail hour or before we start jammin’.
 Especially if there’s little kids attending…they just go nuts for a simple ‘wildflower’ light show, chasing them around the floor.
 Click on pics.